datacenter/reattivio/README.md

 # Reattiv.io

+A hosted version of Reattiv.io can be found at [reattivio.cisco.com](http://reattivio.cisco.com/)

 ## How to install and run your own local version

 Copy index.html and build/ folder to a front end webserver (apache2, nginx)

 ## Developing

-First ensure that NodeJS and the node package manager (NPM) are installed in your environment
+First ensure that NodeJS and the node package manager (npm) are installed in your environment

+`node --version`

 `npm --version`